mar-veloper/oop-in-java/README.md

 #### Constructor

-A constructor is a special method that is called when creating a new object.
-We us constructor to initialize an object.
+Constructors are called when we instantiate our class.
+We use them to initialize our objects.

 #### Method Overloading

 A method that is implemented multiple times.
+Method overloading means declaring a method with the same name but with different signatures.
 Example of usage is setting a default value:

 ```
 public int calculateWage(int extraHours) {